June 17, 2020

 Company

-Use Zoom or not?
-This question has also been raised by many trainers and personnel developers in recent weeks.
+To use Zoom or not?
+This question was also raised in recent weeks by many trainers and personal developers.
 At the beginning of April, the news spread that the tool had significant security vulnerabilities.
-What information is true and what is not?
+Which information is correct now and which is not?
 We summarize the facts:

-The popular meeting tool Zoom caused significant disagreements in recent weeks.
-There were discussions between data protection advocates and security experts that did not yield a clear outcome.
-So what is the current situation?
-Can I use Zoom without problems for training, coaching, and online seminars?
-We have gathered the latest information (Status 25.05.2020) for you:
+The popular meeting tool Zoom has repeatedly caused major disagreements in recent weeks.
+There were discussions between data protection advocates and security experts, which did not yield a clear result.
+But what does the current situation look like?
+Can I use Zoom without problems for training, coaching, and online courses?
+We have compiled the latest information (as of May 25, 2020) for you:

-Let's start with the known problems of the platform that triggered this entire debate.
-Since many media reports have significantly oversimplified the problems surrounding Zoom, there have also been additional uncertainties.
-To let you know which points were specifically criticized, here is a brief overview:
+Let's start with the known problems of the platform, which were the trigger for this entire debate.
+Since many media reports have drastically simplified the issues surrounding Zoom, additional uncertainties arose.
+So that you know which points were specifically criticized, here is a brief overview:

-Disclaimer: Of course, the video conferencing provider Zoom has responded to this legitimate criticism and directly addressed the issues and security vulnerabilities in the next update!
-And not all problems arose solely from the software provider’s side; some vulnerabilities were created by users themselves.
+Disclaimer: Of course, the video conferencing provider Zoom has responded to this legitimate criticism and immediately resolved the problems and security vulnerabilities in the next update!
+Not all problems originated solely from the software provider's side; some security vulnerabilities were created by the users themselves.

 1. Zoombombing

-It was frequently reported that strangers logged into the virtual meetings uninvited and shared inappropriate content.
-This could mainly be attributed to the fact that anyone with the 9-digit meeting ID could join the conversation directly without further barriers.
-Zoom wanted to make usage particularly easy, which, however, also resulted in the disadvantage of unwanted intruders.
+It was frequently reported that strangers logged into virtual meetings uninvited and shared inappropriate content.
+This was mainly due to the fact that anyone who had the 9-digit Meeting ID could participate in the conversation directly without any further barriers.
+Zoom wanted to make usage especially easy, but this also resulted in the disadvantage of uninvited nuisances.

-By using an additional individual meeting password, this problem is quickly resolved.
-This setting was previously only optional; now it is firmly included in the default settings.
+By implementing an additional individual meeting password, this problem is quickly resolved.
+The setting was previously only optional, but it is now firmly included in the default settings.

-In mid-April, it became known that the login credentials of over 500,000 accounts were available for purchase on the dark web.
+In mid-April, it became known that access data for over 500,000 accounts were available for purchase on the dark web.
 It was also revealed that analytics data and a type of advertising ID in the mobile iOS version of Zoom were shared with Facebook.
 Experts also warned about the theft of Windows passwords through contaminated links.

 This involuntary data sharing with Facebook was terminated in the next update.
-Furthermore, the hacked login credentials are likely not due to Zoom-specific security weaknesses, as business customers with SSO systems were rarely or never affected by such attacks.
+Furthermore, the hacked access data is likely not attributable to Zoom-specific security flaws, as business customers with SSO systems are rarely or never affected by such attacks.

 3. Encryption

-As part of the next update, Zoom announced that it would strengthen encryption starting with version 5.
+In the wake of the next update, Zoom announced that it would strengthen encryption starting from version 5.
 The current version has been available since the end of April.

-The company had rented several server locations through which data traffic was routed.
-Due to GDPR, it was criticized that data was primarily routed to the USA and through China.
+The company had rented several server locations through which the data traffic was routed.
+Due to GDPR, it was criticized that the data, in particular, was routed to both the USA and China.

-The company responded to this, which is why you can currently choose which server locations besides the USA are allowed.
-With registration at Zoom, an Order Data Processing Agreement is automatically concluded, and the corresponding terms of use were specified in mid-April.
-The so-called EU standard contractual clauses have now also been integrated into the contract.
-This makes usage GDPR-compliant.
+The company responded to this, which is why it is currently possible to choose which server locations other than the USA are permitted.
+By registering with Zoom, a data processing agreement is automatically concluded, and the corresponding terms of use were specified in mid-April.
+Now, the so-called EU Standard Contractual Clauses have also been integrated into the contract.
+Thus, the use is GDPR compliant.

 5. Installation

-Zoom is popular mainly because of its quick use and installation, but there were also problems here.
-According to experts, especially during the installation on Apple devices, some protective settings were bypassed.
-This allowed meetings to be inadvertently recorded or access to the microphone or camera could be gained.
+Zoom is particularly popular due to its quick usage and installation; however, there were problems here as well.
+According to experts, some security settings were bypassed mainly during installation on Apple devices.
+This allowed meetings to be unintentionally recorded or access to the microphone or camera to occur.

-Zoom released a statement that they would update the installer and also update the client and have also enhanced the protective settings.
+Zoom issued a statement that they would update the installer and also update the client and have strengthened security settings as well.

-As an American company, Zoom was also heavily criticized regarding data protection.
-With regard to the valid GDPR, the company had to upgrade for the European market.
+As an American company, Zoom was also strongly criticized regarding data protection.
+In light of the GDPR applicable here, the company had to upgrade for the European market.
 Zoom is now also certified under the EU-U.S. Privacy Shield and thus meets the legal requirements for an adequate level of data protection.

-However, various experts state that Zoom is currently legally permissible in terms of data protection and can be used.
-Currently, only the official indication of a representative in the EU is missing in the privacy notice.
+Various experts say, however, that Zoom is currently legally compliant with data protection and can be used.
+Currently, only the official designation of the representative in the EU is still missing in the data protection information.

-Of course, the video conferencing provider was rightly under strong criticism, as data protection is very important, especially for companies.
-Therefore, we are all the happier that these security issues have been resolved.
+Of course, the video conferencing provider was rightly subjected to strong criticism, as data protection is particularly important for companies.
+Therefore, we are even happier that these security issues have been resolved.

-Because Zoom has several advantages over other video providers: It is relatively easy to use and provides a stable audio and video connection even with a low internet bandwidth.
-Additionally, even the free version allows large groups of up to 1000 participants to join the meeting.
-In our blog, we have already reported in detail why we love using Zoom: Zoom – The best tool for meetings?
+Zoom has several advantages over other video providers: It is relatively easy to use and also provides a stable video and audio connection even with a low internet bandwidth.
+Additionally, even in the free version, large groups of up to 1000 participants can attend the meeting.
+In our blog, we have already reported in detail on why we love using Zoom: Zoom – The Best Meeting Tool?

-• Make sure that you are using at least Zoom version 5 and regularly and especially promptly install new updates.
+• Make sure that you are using at least Zoom Version 5 and regularly and promptly make new updates.

-• Despite the additional password, do not share meeting links with people outside your company.
+• Even with the additional password, do not share meeting links with people outside your company.

-• Pay attention to common security recommendations while creating passwords and always send them separately from the actual invitation.
+• When creating passwords, pay attention to common security recommendations and always send them separately from the actual invitation.

 • Lock your meeting room for strangers as soon as all invited participants have joined the video conference.